kubevirt/kubevirt.github.io/_posts/2018-05-08-KubeVirt-objects.markdown

 pub-date: May 08
 pub-year: 2018
 category: uncategorized
+tags: [custom resources, kubevirt objects, objects, VirtualMachine]
 comments: true
 ---

 The [KubeVirt](https://github.com/kubevirt/kubevirt/) project provides extensions to Kubernetes via [custom resources](https://kubernetes.io/docs/concepts/api-extension/custom-resources/).

 These resources are a collection a API objects that defines a virtual machine within Kubernetes.

 I think it's important to point out the two great resources that I used to compile information for this post: